googleapis/google-api-nodejs-client/src/apis/container/README.md

 # @google/container

-> The Google Kubernetes Engine API is used for building and managing container based applications, powered by the open source Kubernetes technology.
+> Builds and manages container-based applications, powered by the open source Kubernetes technology.

 ## Installation